 The abstract must be submitted in the following format:

 - Background: State the purpose and objective of the research or program, as well as a description of the problem being analyzed

 - Methods: Describe the basic design of the study, including the study period, setting, design, population and techniques used for data collection

 - Results: Report the key findings that address the purpose of the study.
 Highlight any statistically significant differences or trends found in the data

 - Conclusions: Summarize the overall findings and explain the significance and future implications of the results

-Abstracts will be reviewed by the Abstract Review Panel, and a notice of approval or rejection will be sent to the submitting author in early February.
+Abstracts will be reviewed by the Abstract Review Panel, and a notice of approval or rejection will be sent to the submitting author in late January.
 The following review criteria will be used in scoring abstracts:

 - Is there a clear background and justified objective?

 - Is the methodology appropriate for the objectives?

 - Are the results important and clearly presented?